 How Do Fire Extinguishers Work?

-The purpose of a fire extinguisher is to extinguish the fire.
+In other words, the purpose of a fire extinguisher is to extinguish the fire.
 I mean, whenever you see an uncontrolled fire, use the fire extinguisher to control it.
-The operation of fire extinguishers is based on Gay Lussac Law.

 Similarly, a nozzle allows us to direct the flow of a fire extinguishing agent.
 And finally, a tank or simply a cylinder that accommodates the fire extinguishing agent and propellant.